Adriano Martins

 Adriano Soares Martins (born June 12, 1982) is a Brazilian mixed martial artist currently competing in the Lightweight division of Taura MMA.
 A professional competitor since 2004, he has competed for the Ultimate Fighting Championship, Strikeforce and DREAM and Fight Nights Global.
-Martins is most known for being the only man to defeat Islam Makhachev.
+Martins is most known for being the only fighter to defeat Islam Makhachev.

 Background

 Originally from Manaus, Brazil, Martins began training in Judo in 1994, which he continued with until the year 2000, reaching the rank of brown belt.
 Due to his desire to learn submissions, Martins began training in Brazilian Jiu-Jitsu in 1999.
 Martins went on to have an accomplished career in Brazilian Jiu-Jitsu, winning various titles.
 In 2004, needing to support his newly formed family, Martins began mixed martial arts.

 Mixed martial arts career

 Early career

 Martins made his professional mixed martial arts debut in 2004 and compiled a 23–6 record on the Brazilian circuit before being signed by Strikeforce.